ammarhakim/gkyl-doc/source/gkyl/App/appGeneral.rst

        fraction.
 Default is every 5% (=0.05) of the simulation, or as frequently as frames are outputted (whichever is largest).
      - ``max(0.05, 1./nFrame)``
+   * - calcIntQuantEvery
+     - Frequency with which to compute volume integrated quantities, given as a decimal fraction.
+     - Every time step.
+   * - groupDiagnostics
+     - The default (``false``) is to output every diagnostic to a separate file, but if ``groupDiagnostic=true`` diagnostics are written to a single file per frame (per diagnostic app).
+For example, diagnostics defined on a position-space grid such as velocity moments are written to a ``_gridDiagnostics_`` file.
+     - ``false``
    * - ioMethod
      - Method to use for file output.
 One of ``"MPI"`` or ``"POSIX"``.
 When ``"POSIX"`` is selected, each node writes to its own file in a sub-directory.